hashicorp/terraform-ls/docs/USAGE.md

 (i.e. if the client doesn't download the server itself).

 Instructions for popular IDEs are below and pull requests for updates or addition of more IDEs are welcomed.

+See also [settings](./SETTINGS.md) to understand how you may configure the settings.

 ## Emacs